-The following are UNACCEPTABLE: Fishnet shirts and earrings.
-"Cut-offs" will not be allowed.
+The following are UNACCEPTABLE: "cut-offs", fishnet shirts.

 IF THERE IS ANY DOUBT ABOUT THE DRESS CODE, THE PRINCIPAL OF EACH SCHOOL WILL MAKE FINAL DECISIONS AS TO WHETHER THE ATTIRE IS APPROPRIATE.
 STUDENTS MAY BE SUSPENDED FROM SCHOOL IF THEY FAIL TO ABIDE BY THE GUIDELINES.